-1 EXHIBIT B 2 TO AGREEMENT FOR PROVISION OF 3 ADULT RESIDENTIAL DRUG MEDI-CAL 4 SUBSTANCE USE DISORDER TREATMENT SERVICES 5 BETWEEN 6 COUNTY OF ORANGE 7 AND 8 HOPE HOUSE CORPORATION 9 JULY 1, 2018 THROUGH JUNE 30, 2020 10 11 I. COMMON TERMS AND DEFINITIONS 12 A. The Parties agree to the following terms and definitions, and to those terms and definitions 13 which, for convenience, are set forth elsewhere in this Agreement.
+1 EXHIBIT A 2 TO AGREEMENT FOR PROVISION OF 3 PERINATAL DRUG MEDI-CAL 4 SUBSTANCE USE DISORDER TREATMENT SERVICES 5 BETWEEN 6 COUNTY OF ORANGE 7 AND 8 "UC NAME" "UC DBA" 9 AUGUST 1, 2019 THROUGH JUNE 30, 2022 JUNE 30, 2024 10 11 I. COMMON TERMS AND DEFINITIONS 12 A. The Parties agree to the following terms and definitions, and to those terms and definitions 13 which, for convenience, are set forth elsewhere in this Agreement.
 14 1.
 AB109 means services for those Clients deemed eligible by Assembly Bill 109, Public 15 Safety Realignment, under which the Client's last offense was non-violent, non-sexual, and non-serious.
 16 2.
 AB109 Supervision means an offender released from prison to OCPD, or sentenced under 17 AB109 and is doing their incarceration in jail instead of prison.
 18 3.
 ASAM Criteria is a comprehensive set of guidelines for placement, continued stay and 19 transfer/discharge of Clients with addiction and co-occurring conditions.
 20 4.
 ASAM-Designated Levels of Care means a designation that is issued by DHCS to a 21 residential program based on the services provided at the facility.
-For the purposes of this Agreement, 22 CONTRACTOR shall provide services in accordance with one of the following ASAM-Designated 23 Levels of Care: 24 a.
-3.1 - Clinically Managed Low-Intensity Residential Services means a twenty-four (24) 25 hour structure with available trained personnel; at least seven (7) hours of clinical service/week and 26 preparation for outpatient treatment.
+For the purposes of this Agreement 22 CONTRACTOR shall provide services in accordance with one of the following ASAM-Designated 23 Levels of Care: 24 a.
+3.1 Clinically Managed Low Intensity Residential Services means a twenty-four (24) 25 hour structure with available trained personnel; at least five (5) hours of clinical service/week and 26 preparation for outpatient treatment.
 27 b.
-3.3 - Clinically Managed Population-Specific High-Intensity Residential Services 28 means a twenty-four (24) hour structured living environment in combination with high-intensity clinical 29 services for clients with significant cognitive impairment 30 c.
-3.5 - Clinically Managed High-Intensity Residential Services means a twenty-four (24) 31 hour residential care for clients who require a twenty-four (24) hour supportive treatment environment 32 in order to develop sufficient recovery skills to avoid relapse or continued AOD use.
-It will include at 33 least fourteen (14) hours of structured clinical service/week.
+3.3 Clinically Managed Population-Specific High Intensity Residential Services 28 means a twenty-four (24) hour structured living environment in combination with high-intensity clinical 29 services for clients with significant cognitive impairment 30 c.
+3.5 Clinically Managed High-Intensity Residential Services means a twenty-four (24) 31 hour residential care for clients who require a twenty four (24) hour supportive treatment environment 32 in order to develop sufficient recovery skills to avoid relapse or continued AOD use.
+It will include a 33 least five (5) hours of structured clinical service/week.
 34 5.
-Bed Day means one (1) calendar day during which CONTRACTOR provides Residential 35 Treatment Services as described in Exhibit A of the Agreement.
+Bed Day means one (1) calendar day during which CONTRACTOR provides Residentia 35 Treatment Services as described in Exhibit A of the Agreement.
 A Bed Day will include the day of 36 admission; but, not the day of discharge.
 If admission and discharge occur on the same day, one (1) Bed 37 Day will be charged.